 Under certain circumstances, a sentencing court may suspend the execution of the sentence and may place the convicted offender on probation.
-In Japan, adult probation is not an independent sentencing option: it is only used as a measure complementary to the suspension of execution of sentence.
-The period of probation or parole ranges from one to five years, corresponding to the period of suspension of the execution of sentence specified by the sentencing court (See page 35).
+In Japan, probation is not an independent sentencing option for adults; it is only used as a measure combined with the suspension of execution of sentence.
+The period of probation ranges from one to five years, corresponding to the period of suspension of the execution of sentence (including partial suspended execution of sentence) specified by the sentencing court (See page 32).

-Of the 60,847 offenders sentenced to imprisonment in 2012, 35,514 (58.4%) had the execution of their sentences suspended, out of which 3,282 were placed on probation.
+Of the 52,250 offenders sentenced to imprisonment in 2017, 32,263 (61.7%) had the execution of their sentences suspended, out of which 2,595 were placed on probation.

-B. Probation and Parole Conditions
+B. Parole and Probation Conditions

-Probationers and parolees are required to abide by the general and special conditions of probation or parole.
+Parolees and probationers are required to abide by the general and special conditions of parole or probation.
+Committing another crime is deemed as violation of the general condition.
 A failure to comply may result in adverse action such as parole revocation.